sebsebastiansandoval/ActiveDirectoryLab/README.md

 <p align="center">
 <img src="https://imgur.com/3d70XxY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 To finilize guest additions, go to your file explorer app.
-You will now see a new Drive appear called "CD Drive (D:) VirtualBox Guest Additions", then near the bottom of the listed contents inside double click the executable "VBoxWindowsAdditions-amd64".
+You will now see a new Drive appear called "CD Drive (D:) VirtualBox Guest Additions", double click that then near the bottom of the listed contents inside double click the executable "VBoxWindowsAdditions-amd64".
 <br />
 <br />